larvuz2/capy-swim3d/README.md

 2. A ground plane and character capsule are created in both the physics world and the 3D scene
 3. The capybara 3D model is loaded and attached to the capsule collider
 4. The capsule is made invisible, so only the capybara model is visible
+5. If the model doesn't include animations, separate animation files are loaded
-5. Input from WASD and space is captured and converted to movement directions
+6. Input from WASD and space is captured and converted to movement directions
-6. The character controller applies forces or velocities to the physics body based on input
+7. The character controller applies forces or velocities to the physics body based on input
-7. The 3D mesh positions are updated based on the physics simulation
+8. The 3D mesh positions are updated based on the physics simulation
-8. The camera follows the character
+9. The camera follows the character
-9. If the model includes animations, the idle animation is played
+10. If animations are available, the idle animation is played

 ## Deployment